 Protests against police violence

-Demonstrators run over the Brooklyn Bridge roadway during a protest against police brutality against minorities in New York, April 14, 2015.
-REUTERS/Shannon Stapleton
+Demonstrators calling for justice in the chokehold death of Eric Garner take part in a protest march outside the 120th police precinct in the Staten Island borough of New York City, January 15, 2015.
+REUTERS/Mike Segar

-Demonstrators protest against police brutality against minorities during a protest in New York, April 14, 2015.
-REUTERS/Shannon Stapleton
+A woman holds candles at a protest march and candlelight vigil calling for justice in the chokehold death of Eric Garner outside the 120th police precinct in the Staten Island borough of New York City, January 15, 2015.
+REUTERS/Mike Segar

-Demonstrators embrace during a protest against police brutality against minorities at Union Square in New York, April 14, 2015.
-REUTERS/Shannon Stapleton
+Demonstrators carry a banner through Grand Central Station during a protest against police violence towards minorities in New York January 15, 2015.
+REUTERS/Andrew Kelly

-Demonstrators are escorted off the Brooklyn Bridge roadway by NYPD officers during a protest against police brutality against minorities, in New York April 14, 2015.
-REUTERS/Brendan McDermid
+Demonstrators calling for justice in the chokehold death of Eric Garner take part in a protest march outside the 120th police precinct in Staten Island, New York January 15, 2015.
+REUTERS/Mike Segar

-A person holds up hands inside a vehicle as they are stopped by the NYPD on the Brooklyn Bridge roadway during a protest against police brutality against minorities in New York, April 14, 2015.
-REUTERS/Shannon Stapleton
+A demonstrator participates in a "die-in" during a protest against police violence towards minorities in New York January 15, 2015.
+REUTERS/Andrew Kelly

-A demonstrator is detained by NYPD officers on the Brooklyn Bridge roadway during a protest against police brutality against minorities, in New York April 14, 2015.
-REUTERS/Brendan McDermid
+Demonstrators wearing "I AM A MAN" signs protest outside LaGuardia Airport during a protest march in New York, January 15, 2015.
+Scores of airport workers gathered to rally in New York and other cities to demand higher wages in one of several...more

-Children participate in a protest against police brutality against minorities, in New York April 14, 2015.
-REUTERS/Brendan McDermid
+Erica Garner, the daughter of Eric Garner leads a chant at a protest and candlelight vigil outside the 120th police precinct in the Staten Island borough of New York City, January 15, 2015.
+REUTERS/Mike Segar

-Demonstrators climb over a fence during a protest against police brutality against minorities in New York, April 14, 2015.
-REUTERS/Shannon Stapleton
+Demonstrators march during a protest against police violence towards minorities in downtown Manhattan, New York January 15, 2015.
+REUTERS/Andrew Kelly

-Demonstrators stop traffic on the Brooklyn Bridge during a protest against police brutality against minorities, in New York April 14, 2015.
-REUTERS/Brendan McDermid
+Demonstrators calling for justice in the chokehold death of Eric Garner take part in a protest march outside the 120th police precinct in the Staten Island borough of New York City, January 15, 2015.
+REUTERS/Mike Segar

-Demonstrators march past a taxi during a protest against police brutality against minorities in New York, April 14, 2015.
-REUTERS/Shannon Stapleton
+Police detain a protester who was part of a group who blocked Interstate 93 southbound during the morning rush hour in Somerville, Massachusetts January 15, 2015.
+REUTERS/Brian Snyder

-Demonstrators climb on the Brooklyn Bridge during a protest against police brutality against minorities, in New York April 14, 2015.
-REUTERS/Brendan McDermid
+Demonstrators chant during a protest against police violence towards minorities, in New York, January 15, 2015.
+REUTERS/Andrew Kelly

-Demonstrators stop traffic on the Brooklyn Bridge during a protest against police brutality against minorities, in New York April 14, 2015.
-REUTERS/Brendan McDermid
+Signs are seen before a protest against police violence towards minorities in New York January 15, 2015.
+REUTERS/Andrew Kelly

 Next Slideshows